Working for Century 21 as a Real Estate Agent

 Over the years, I had a lot of business dealings with Century 21.
 Century 21 is a real estate franchise which was founded in 1971.
 It has over 8,000 independently owned and operated offices around the world.

 I bought my first house through a Century 21 office, and this same office found me a renter and handled my rental property management when I worked overseas for one year.
 I also had a personal relationship with the broker and head of this office in the community of Maryland where I lived.
 Don supported my plans to become a real estate agent, and he said that his office would give me the necessary training so I could pass the state real estate licensing exam.
 In return, I agreed to work solely as one of Don's agents.

 Preparing for Work as a Real Estate Agent

 At the end of September of 1993, I received notice that Don's Century 21 office was starting a beginning real estate course for anyone interested in getting licensed as an agent and then working at his brokerage office.
 It was a 60-hour course which met 6:30-9:30 P.M. on Mondays and Wednesdays over 10 weeks.
 The instructor was a senior licensed real estate agent working for Don, and I had 7-8 classmates from different walks of life.

 In preparation for the Maryland state real estate agent licensing exam, we had a textbook and learned topics in real estate law and practice.
-Some of the topics we learned included: licensing laws and regulations; laws of agency; deeds and legal issues; contracts of sales and leases; real estate finance; land use regulations; valuation process and pricing properties; human rights and fair housing; property insurance; and taxes and assessments.
+Some of the topics we learned included: licensing laws and regulations; laws of an agency; deeds and legal issues; contracts of sales and leases; real estate finance; land use regulations; valuation process and pricing properties; human rights and fair housing; property insurance; and taxes and assessments.

 After completing the course, preparations were made to take the state licensing exam in December.
 I remember the test being multiple choice in nature and consisting of 50 questions.
 The test was taken on a computer, and I received immediate notice that I had passed the test with flying colors.